South Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- South Carolina and its opponents have scored at least 45 points or more only once this year.
+- South Carolina and its opponents have combined for 43.5 points or more only one time this season.

-- Troy has combined with its opponents to score more than 45 points in one game this season.
+- Troy's games have gone over 43.5 points in only one opportunity this season.

-- The combined points per game average of the two teams, 48.6, is 3.6 points greater than Saturday's over/under.

-- The 33.8 combined points per game that these two squads have allowed this season are 11.2 fewer than the 45 total in this contest.
+- The two teams combine to average 48.6 points per game, 5.1 more than the total in this contest.

+- This contest's total is 9.7 points greater than the 33.8 these two squads combine to surrender per game this season.

-- Gamecocks games this season feature an average total of 51.0 points, a number 6.0 points higher than Saturday's over/under.
+- The average total in Gamecocks games this season is 51.0, 7.5 points more than Saturday's over/under of 43.5.

-- The 45-point total for this game is 9.2 points below the 54.2 points per game average total in Trojans games this season.
+- The 43.5-point over/under for this game is 10.7 points below the 54.2 points per game average total in Trojans games this season.

 South Carolina Stats and Trends

-- South Carolina has two wins against the spread in four games this season.
+- Thus far this year South Carolina has two wins against the spread.

-- South Carolina's games this year have hit the over on one of three set point totals (33.3%).
+- South Carolina's games this year have gone over the point total one time in three opportunities (33.3%).

 - South Carolina is 1-0 against the spread and 2-0 overall this season when the team puts up more than 15.5 points.

-- South Carolina is 2-0 against the spread and 2-1 overall when the team churns out over 243.5 yards.
+- In games that South Carolina amasses over 243.5 yards, the team is 2-0 against the spread and 2-1 overall.

-- The Gamecocks have turned the ball over six times this season, one fewer than the Trojans have forced (7).

 - Find the latest spread and moneyline odds for South Carolina at SISportsbook.